arey-pranay/Groww_Assignment/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## Gotta change date to time along x axis, remove grid lines, make the graph beautiful add gradient ig

-## Add drag and drop functionality somehow
+## Add drag and drop functionality somehow ✅

+## Add dynamic data at the explore page ✅

+## Create the single coin page ✅

 ## Maintain a recently viewed list through localStorage

 ## Add loaders at all places wherever required

-## Add dynamic data at the explore page
+## Include Recently Searched Items also

 ## Add caching of API data

-## Create the single coin page

-## Include Recently Searched Items also
+## Add a unified search bar

+## Gotta change date to time along x axis, remove grid lines, make the graph beautiful add gradient ig.
+Fix the scale of theHome page graph so that the curves/slopes are more clear

+### Add some nice animations

+### Duplicate Items should not be added to wishlist